 What is an investigational drug?

-An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
+Anis one that is under study and is not approved by the U.S. (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 What is amdoxovir?

 Amdoxovir belongs to a class (group) of HIV drugs called

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
-Each phase has a different purpose and helps researchers answer different questions.6
+Each phase has a different purpose and helps researchers answer different questions.8

 - Phase I trials: Researchers test an investigational drug in a small group of people (20–80) for the first time.
 The purpose is to evaluate its safety and identify side effects.